Network Configuration Backups in rConfig V8 Core

 Monitor task execution:

-- Review Activity Logs for backup failures
+- Review the application logs for backup failures

 - Set up notifications for failed backups